-Behavioral treatment for urinary incontinence.
-Some people with urinary incontinence may get relief by making simple changes to lifestyle or behavior.
-If you have stress incontinence, for instance, in which you leak urine when you cough, sneeze, or laugh, your doctor may recommend you limit how much you drink.
-If you have urge incontinence, in which you get the sudden urge to urinate and can't always make it to the bathroom in time, your doctor may tell you to avoid spicy foods, caffeine, and carbonated drinks, because all can irritate the bladder and make the problem worse.
-Exercises to strengthen the pelvic floor, known as Kegels, are recommended for people with stress incontinence, which is due to weakened pelvic floor muscles.
+Behavioral treatment.
+Some people with urinary incontinence may get relief by making simple changes to their lives.
+If you have stress incontinence, for instance, in which you leak urine when you cough, sneeze, or laugh, your doctor may tell you to limit how much you drink.
+If you have urge incontinence, in which you get the sudden urge to urinate and can't always make it to the bathroom in time, your doctor may tell you to avoid spicy foods, caffeine, and carbonated drinks, because they can irritate the bladder and make the problem worse.
+Exercises to strengthen the pelvic floor muscles, known as Kegels, can help people with stress incontinence.
 Kegels can also help people with urge incontinence.
 Sometimes, Kegels are combined with biofeedback techniques to help you know if you are doing the exercises properly.
 For urge incontinence, bladder training, sometimes called bladder retraining, can also help.
 This involves gradually increasing the interval time between trips to the bathroom, working up to longer and longer intervals between bathroom stops.

-Drugs for urinary incontinence.
-For urge incontinence, medications known as anticholinergics/antimuscarinics (Ditropan, Oxytrol, Enablex, Detrol, Urispas, and Vesicare) can prevent bladder spasms and are available with a doctor's prescription.
+Drugs.
+For urge incontinence, medications known as anticholinergics/antimuscarinics (Detrol,DitropanXL, Enablex, Oxytrol, Urispas, and Vesicare) can prevent bladder spasms.
+Oxytrol, Detrol, Ditropan XL, and Vesicare are approved for women with overactive bladder (OAB) as well.
+OAB is a condition in which the bladder squeezes too often or without warning, resulting in incontinence.
 Also, Botox injected into the bladder muscle causes the bladder to relax, increasing its storage capacity and reducing episodes of urinary incontinence.
-It can be used for adults that do not respond to or can't use the medications listed above.
+It can be used for adults who do not respond to or can't use the medications listed above.

-Surgical treatment for urinary incontinence.
-If behavioral and medical treatments for urinary incontinence don't provide enough relief, surgery may help.
+Surgery.
+If the above treatments for urinary incontinence don't provide enough relief, surgery may help.
 One procedure works by supporting the bladder so that it returns to its normal position.
-Another surgical treatment for urinary incontinence, called a sling procedure, is done through a vaginal incision and uses a strap of synthetic mesh or natural tissue to support the urethra, the urine-carrying tube.
+Another surgery for urinary incontinence, called a sling procedure, uses a strap of synthetic mesh or natural tissue to support the urethra, the tube that carries urine.

 When Should You Seek Treatment for Urinary Incontinence?

-How do you know when it's time to seek treatment for urinary incontinence?
-That's difficult to say, but if you notice more urine leaking than previously, are avoiding social events, withdrawing from life, or feeling depressed, it's time to get medical attention.
+It's difficult to say when you should get help, but if you notice more urine leaking than previously, are avoiding social events, withdrawing from life, or feeling depressed, it's time to see a doctor.

 Where to Go for Urinary Incontinence Treatment